carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 >> It will be difficult (if not impossible) to take two communities and observe the same distribution of all members.
 This outcome is because
 >> there are a lot of **factors** affecting these lineages.
 Some of the **environmental factors** are temperature, pH, and nutrient concentration.
 >> Also, the interactions of these populations, such as competence, inhibition of other populations, and growth speed,
 >> are an important driver of variation (**biotic factor**).
-A combination of the **above mentioned factors**, can interact to mantain some populations with low
+A combination of the **factors mentioned above**, can interact to maintain some populations with low
 >> abundance (**rare taxa** In order to have
 >> ways to assess hypotheses regarding which of these processes can be affecting the community, we use all these different indexes.
-Some enphazise the number of
+Some emphasize the number of
->> species and other the eveness of the OTUs.
+>> species and other the evenness of the OTUs.
->> To assess the impact of low abundance lineages one alpha diversity index widely used is the Chao1 index.
+>> To assess the impact of low abundance lineages, one alpha diversity index widely used is the Chao1 index.
 > {: .solution}
 {: .discussion}